-4. Employee Benefit Plans
+6. Employee Benefit Plans

 Defined Contribution Retirement Plans - We have a voluntary defined contribution retirement 401(k) plan whereby we match employee contributions.
-In 2013, 2012 and 2011 we provided a matching contribution at 1.5% of eligible employee compensation and made contributions to the plan of approximately \$0.5 million in all periods.
+In 2012 and 2013 we provided a matching contribution at 1.5% and made contributions to the plan of approximately \$0.4 million in both periods.
+In 2014 we increased our matching contribution to 3% and made contributions to the plan of approximately \$0.8 million.

-Defined Benefit Retirement Plans - We maintain defined benefit plans in certain foreign locations for which the obligations and the net periodic pension costs were determined to be immaterial at December 28, 2013.
-As a result of the acquisition of Ismeca effective December 31, 2012, we took over the Ismeca Europe Semiconductor BVG Pension Plan in Switzerland ("the Swiss Plan") and the following discussion relates to the Swiss Plan for the year ended December 28, 2013.
+Defined Benefit Retirement Plans - We maintain defined benefit plans for employees located outside the U.S. for which the majority of the obligations and net periodic benefit cost were determined to be immaterial at both December 27, 2014 and December 28, 2013.
+As a result of the acquisition of Ismeca effective December 31, 2012, we took over the Ismeca Europe Semiconductor BVG Pension Plan in Switzerland ("the Swiss Plan") and the following discussion relates to the Swiss Plan for the years ended December 27, 2014 and December 28, 2013.